ASTXRTYS/Crewaistudio/CURRENT_PRIORITIES.md

 # AUREN CURRENT PRIORITIES - EXECUTIVE DASHBOARD

-## 🚀 SYSTEM STATUS: 100% COMPLETE!
+## ⚠️ SYSTEM STATUS: 70% COMPLETE - VERIFICATION REVEALED ISSUES

-**As of January 29, 2025**: AUREN is FULLY PRODUCTION-READY!
+**As of January 29, 2025**: Migration verification script exposed the truth:
-- ✅ All 12 sections deployed and operational
+- ❌ CrewAI still in requirements.txt and 9 Python files
-- ✅ LangGraph migration COMPLETE (no CrewAI dependencies)
+- ❌ Health endpoint not responding (HTTP 000)
-- ✅ TimescaleDB restored for Section 11
+- ❌ Production deployment NOT running
-- ✅ Enterprise security, observability, and event sourcing active
+- ⚠️ Only 70% migration actually complete
-- ✅ Ready for immediate production deployment
+- 🔧 Need 8-12 more hours to reach true 100%

-See `auren/AUREN_STATE_OF_READINESS_REPORT.md` for full details.
+See `LANGGRAPH_MIGRATION_TRUTH_REPORT.md` for honest assessment.

 ---